-Leopard print clothing and animal prints have been stylish for so long, it is not fair to call them a trend.
+Leopard print clothing and animal prints have been stylish so long, it isn't fair to call them a trend.

 I've been thinking since I started writing Fashion After 50 that leopard and faux animal prints garments and accessories would go out of favor.
 I am wrong.